Visirt/node-red-contrib-broadlink-control/README.md

 ## Copying the files from an iPhone

-1. Use an app like iExplorer <https://macroplant.com/iexplorer> and connect your iPhone to your computer and do a backup using the tool
+1. Use an app like [iExplorer](https://macroplant.com/iexplorer) and connect your iPhone to your computer and do a backup using the tool
 2. Explore the backup and open the Apps section of the backup
 3. Find the `cn.com.broadlink.e-Control` folder and export it to your computer
-4. Put the folder into a location where node-red can see it.
+4. Put the folder into a location where Node-RED can see it.
 You will need the path to the `cn.com.broadlink.e-Control.new/Documents/SharedData/` folder later

 ## Copying files from and Android phone